IgniteUI/help-topics/topics/01_General-and-Getting-Started/07_Styling-and-Theming/~Deployment_Guide_Styling_and_Theming.md

 ##<a id="Using_Bootstrap_Theme_Generator"></a>Using Bootstrap Theme Generator

-The Bootstrap Theme Generator is a web tool provided by Infragistics which facilitates the export of themes created for the Bootstrap CSS framework to themes usable by Ignite UI and jQuery UI widgets.
+The Bootstrap Theme Generator is a web tool provided by Infragistics which facilitates the export of themes created for the Bootstrap CSS framework to themes usable by %%ProductName%% and jQuery UI widgets.
 In addition it allows for customization of every property of the theme and displays previews showing the end result.

 ### Overview
 This topic takes you step-by-step toward using the Bootstrap Theme Generator for exporting Bootstrap themes and adding them to your website.
 The following is a conceptual overview of the process: